sd3kim/hello-uploader/README.md

 Hello, world?
 Hello, Uploader!

-"Hello, Uploader!" is a file-uploading MERN stack application that allows for multiple file uploads and saves user images/pdfs through AWS, S3 Buckets, and MongoDB Atlas.
+"Hello, Uploader!" is a file-uploading MERN stack application that allows for multiple file uploads and saves user images/pdfs.

 ---